opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 function will automatically delete the materialization database.

-If you wish to call ``spark.stop()`` before program exit, you should call :func:`~tmlt.core.utils.cleanup.cleanup()` first.
+If you wish to call ``spark.stop()`` before program exit, you should call :func:`~tmlt.analytics.cleanup.cleanup()` first.
 This will delete the materialization database.
 This function requires an active Spark session, but is otherwise safe to call at any time in a single-threaded program.
-(If :func:`~tmlt.core.utils.cleanup.cleanup()` is called before a materialization step, Core will create a new materialization database.)
+(If :func:`~tmlt.analytics.cleanup.cleanup()` is called before a materialization step, Core will create a new materialization database.)

 Finding and removing leftover temporary data